Munawwar/react-pack-mule/README.md

 ### Action file

 It is good practice to move the updateStates() calls to separate "action" file.

+Advantages of having action files include for e.g.
+- you can combine a bunch of state updates into one "action"
+- And then you can call the same action from multiple places rather than writing the same code again.
+- you could intercept actions for logging/debugging purposes. e.g. if you want any "add to cart" action to be passed to google analytics, then you can do it in one place.
-For e.g. you can unit test the actions without having to test the UI components as well.
+- you can unit test actions without having to also include UI components

 actions/greeting.js
 ```js